Dir (region): Lower Dir

 Lower Dir (لر دیر，دیر زیریں) is one of the 26 districts in the Khyber Pakhtunkhwa province of Pakistan.
 The district was formed in 1996, when the district of Dir was divided into Upper Dir and Lower Dir.
 Timergara city is the district headquarters and largest city.

 Dir District was officially split into Upper Dir and Lower Dir in 1996.
 Until 2000 as funds were not available to provide the accommodation needed at Dir town by government departments at a district headquarters, both districts continued to be administered by a single deputy Commissioner stationed at Timergara in Lower Dir.

 The district is administratively subdivided into Tehsils which contain a total of 37 Union Councils:.

 In Lower Dir there are two tehsils:

 Tourist places

-The entire Dir region is abundant with natural scenic beauty, although access can be difficult.
-Some places developed for easier access include;

-Laram Top also known as "Laram Sar" is a scenic hill station in the Lower Dir District of Khyber Pakhtunkhwa, Pakistan at a distance of 30 km from Chakdara.
-It is located at elevation of 8500 ft above the sea level, surrounded by verdant mountains, towering trees and drenched in clouds.
-The Top receives heavy snow fall during winter season and attract a lot of tourists to its lap for a cool feeling in the sizzling heat of summer.
+Notable tourist destinations in Dir District include Laram Top.
+Also known as "Laram Sar", this hill station in the Lower Dir District of Khyber Pakhtunkhwa, Pakistan is 30 km from Chakdara.
+It is located at elevation of 8500 ft above the sea level, surrounded by mountains, trees and drenched in clouds.
+The Top receives heavy snow fall during winter season and attract a lot of tourists to its lap for a cool feeling in the heat of summer.

-Jakar Baba Top is another hill station in the Lower Dir District of Khyber Pakhtunkhwa, Pakistan.
-It is encircled by pine trees.

-Koherai Bagh is another village in Lower Dir.